sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 </figcaption>
 {% endfigure %}

-It’s not surprising that learning a representation with more modalities improves policy learning, but our result also shows that our representation is using all the modalities for contact-rich tasks.
+It’s not surprising that learning a representation with more modalities improves policy learning, but our result also shows that our representation and policy are using all the modalities for contact-rich tasks.

 Summary
 -------------------------------------------------

 As an overview of our method, we collect self-labeled data through self-supervision, which takes about 90 minutes to collect 100k data points.
-We can learn a representation from this data, which takes about 24 hours, but is done fully offline.
+We can learn a representation from this data, which takes about 24 hours training on a GPU, but is done fully offline.
 Afterward, you can learn new policies from the same representation, which only takes 5 hours of real robot training.
 This method can be done on different robots or for different kinds of tasks.

 Here are some of the key takeaways from this work.
 The first is, self-supervision, specifically dynamics and temporal concurrency prediction can give us rich objectives to train a representation model of different modalities.